Zolochiv, Lviv Oblast: World War Two

 Once they established their occupation administration, the Germans began to rob and persecute the Jews, including forcing them to do slave labor.
 The Germans also confiscated their homes and valuables.
 In August 1942, the Germans with the assistance of the Ukrainian police, rounded up about 2000 Jews and sent them to Belzec where they were immediately murdered.
 In November, the German and Ukrainian police rounded up another 2500 and sent them to be murdered in Belzec.
 Other Jews were shot in Zolochiv.
 After that, the Germans established a ghetto to which Zolochiv Jews were confined along with Jews from other villages who had been sent there.
 The ghetto, containing about 4000 people, was severely overcrowded and lacked sanitary facilities.
 Consequently, a typhus epidemic broke out.
 In April 1943, about 3500 Jews were taken by German and Ukrainian police to be shot at a pit near the village of Yelykhovychi.
 One German official, Josef Meyer, tried to protect Jews, hiding several.
 After the war, Yad Vashem awarded him, his wife and two daughters the title Righteous Among the Nations.

 There are numerous recorded cases of local Ukrainians sheltering Jews within the town of Zolochiv and the surrounding provinces.
 The number of Jewish survivors is unknown.

 In the spring of 1942, guerrillas from the Organization of Ukrainian Nationalists (OUN) ambushed a Nazi transportation of livestock to the Reich, killing one or more Nazis.
 There were immediate reprisals on local Ukrainian nationalists.
 The Gestapo was vigilant and focused on eliminating the OUN within and around Zolochiv.
 Numerous Ukrainian nationalists, including Ivan Lahola, Bohdan Kachur and Stepan Petelycky, were imprisoned in the Gestapo headquarters in Zolochiv and were later transported to Lącki prison in Lviv.

 On 1 December 1942 a ghetto was established.
 Confined within the ghetto was a brewery where beer continued to be produced.
 Between 7,500 and 9,000 people were imprisoned there, as well as remnants of communities of the surrounding areas, including Olesko, Sasiv, and Bilyi Kamin.
 The ghetto was liquidated on 2 April 1943, and 6,000 people were murdered in a mass execution perpetrated by an Einsatzgruppen at a pit near the village of Yelykhovychi.

-Second Soviet occupation
+Soviet period

 From July 1944 to 16 August 1945, the town was occupied by the Red Army.

-Soviet period

 After the Yalta Conference of February 1945, an agreement between the USSR and the Provisional Government of National Unity in Poland was signed on 16 August 1945, recognizing a slightly modified version of the Curzon line as the eastern border of Poland.
 This was based on an earlier agreement between Soviet authorities and the Polish Committee of National Liberation Government on 27 July 1944.
 Thus, Zolochiv was included in the Ukrainian Soviet Socialist Republic in the USSR, where it remained until 1991.

+In 1956 the population of Zolochiv comprised around 11,000 inhabitants.